API Documentation

 Base + Sector Adds 11 GICS sector factors (Technology, Financial, Healthcare, etc.)

-Base + Sector + Industry Adds ~50 granular industry factors (Semiconductors, Biotechnology, etc.)
+Base + Sector + Industry Adds ~35 industry factors (Semiconductors, Biotechnology, etc.)

-All Factors Adds country factors (42) and AI-discovered custom thematic factors (default)
+All Factors Adds ~40 country factors + ~80 custom thematic factors (default)

 Model Quality Metrics